npm/cli/README.md

 #### Is "npm" an acronym for "Node Package Manager"?

 Contrary to popular belief, **`npm`** **is not** in fact an acronym for "Node Package Manager"; It is a recursive bacronymic abbreviation for **"npm is not an acronym"** (if the project was named "ninaa", then it would be an acronym).
 The precursor to **`npm`** was actually a bash utility named **"pm"**, which was the shortform name of **"pkgmakeinst"** - a bash function that installed various things on various platforms.
 If **`npm`** were to ever have been considered an acronym, it would be as "node pm" or, potentially "new pm".
+# Algorithms and Hardness for Learning Linear Thresholds from Label Proportions

+Author: Rishi Saket

+To Appear in NeurIPS'22.

+# Instructions

+Install cvxpy, python, numpy, pandas, cvxopt and scs in a conda environment with versions as given in requirements.txt

+Activate the conda environment.

+Let q = bag size (3 or 4)

+In the folder bag_size_q run:

+python large_margin_q-sized_LLP_LTF.py , python small_margin_q-sized_LLP_LTF.py , python processing_results_q_sized.py

+Results available in tex files in the same folder.